Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 - A unique `handle`

-The second argument is a required `description` for the `invitation`, and should include whatever information is needed for a potential buyer **tyg todo: Should this be "recipient"  instead of "buyer"?** of the invitation to know what they are getting in the **tyg todo: Is this optional?**`customProperties` argument, which is put in the invitation's `value`.
+The second argument is a required `description` for the `invitation`, and should include whatever information is needed for a potential recipient of the `invitation` to know what they are getting in the optional `customProperties` argument, which is put in the `invitation`'s `value`.

 **tyg todo: Pretty sure I don't understand this well enough, and need an infodump from someone**
 ```js